There’s nothing quite like a Botswana safari. In fact, The Telegraph even named it ‘the BEST safari in Africa’.

 Time Needed: 1 – 2 Days

-Time Needed: 1 Day (if just stopping off), more if you want to do any activities.
+Time Needed: 1 Day (if just stopping off in Gweta), more if you want to do any activities.

-Maun is a busy town and a staple stop on any Botswana safari as it’s the jumping off point to safaris in the Okavango Delta and Moremi Game Reserve (and the Central Kalahari Game Reserve too if coming from that direction – if going the other way, you may want to arrange your CKGR safari from D’kar/Ghanzi).
+Maun is a busy town and a staple stop on any Botswana safari as it’s the jumping-off point to safaris in the Okavango Delta, Moremi Game Reserve & Khwai (and the Central Kalahari Game Reserve too if coming from that direction – if going the other way, you may want to arrange your CKGR safari from D’kar/Ghanzi).

-You can just turn up and book your safari, but I wouldn’t bank on you always being able to get on a safari the next day.
-Well you probably can, but you’ll need to ask around a bit in town.
+You can just turn up and book your safari (just be aware that accommodation books out quickly in Maun), but I wouldn’t bank on you always being able to get on a safari the next day.
+Well, you probably can, but you’ll need to ask around a bit in town.

-If you are on limited time (and/or money) I would try to book your accommodation and tour to the Delta/Moremi in advance where possible, even if just a few days before.
+If you are on limited time (and/or money) I would try to book your accommodation and tour to the Delta/Moremi/Khwai in advance where possible, even if just a few days before.

 Whilst you’re in town, stop by Hilary’s for some hearty, healthy food.
 I had one of the specials – avocado and toasted coconut flakes on garlic bread with salad and homemade lemonade and it was delicious.

-The road between Gweta and Maun is fill of potholes, so please drive carefully.
+The road between Gweta and Maun is full of potholes, so please drive carefully.
 We saw a ton of burst tyres scattered along the roadside.

 Time Needed: 1 – 2 Days (maybe more if you haven’t pre-arranged your safari).

-The Okavango Delta is a must see on your Botswana itinerary.
+The Okavango Delta is a must-see on any Botswana itinerary.

 ‘The Delta’ as it’s usually called, is basically a giant swamp, formed when seasonal water flowing from the Angolan highlands creates a flood, which produces channels and islands which form one of the most unique landscapes and environments on earth.